gijit/gi/README.md

 a) Mike Pall's LuaJIT is the work of 12 years by a brilliant designer and engineer.
 Cloud Flare is now sponsoring King's
-College London to continue its development.
+College London to continue LuaJIT's development.

 b) Richard Musiol's GopherJS is the work of some 5 years.
 It passes most of